Rhinoplasty Recovery Done Right: Post-Op Advice You Need to Follow

 You should also expect to experience some nasal congestion, but this too will subside relatively quickly.

 Ask your surgeon about pain killers and follow their instructions to a T. Pain killers and supplements that thin the blood (e.g. ibuprofen, aspirin, ginkgo biloba, etc.) are unsafe to take for at least two weeks following the procedure.

 Swelling is common after most invasive procedures, and this is particularly true with rhinoplasty.
 It’s important to understand that it can take up to a year for swelling to fully subside, and for the nose to heal completely.

 Use cold compresses in the initial days of your recovery, and ask your surgeon what else you can do to help with the swelling.

 Note that swelling and recovery time also vary depending on whether you undergo an open rhinoplasty or a closed rhinoplasty.
-Your surgeon will recommend the approach that he feels is most appropriate, depending on his preferred technique and your specific goals.
+Your surgeon will recommend the approach that they feel is most appropriate, depending on their preferred technique and your specific goals.